peter88213/novelyst/docs/help/scene_menu.md

 - Locations
 - Items

-Only "normal" scenes that would be exported as RTF in yWriter get a row in the scene list.
+Only "normal" scenes get a row in the scene list.
 Scenes of the "Unused", "Notes", or "ToDo" type are omitted.

 Scenes beginning with `<HTML>` or `<TEX>` are omitted.